Elis Roberts (Elis y Cowper): Personal life

 Roberts was married four times and widowed three times.
 There are no surviving records about the name of his first wife, who was from Bala and died a year-and-a-half after they were wed.
 The names of his other wives were Elin, Elizabeth and Grace (née Williams).
 Roberts had at least ten children with his wives.

 Like many contemporary interlude writers such as Twm o'r Nant and Huw Jones, Roberts frequently satirised the Methodists, decrying the preaching which was carried out by them in the towns and villages.
 Gruffudd Glyn Evans writes of Roberts that "in spite of his love of using the stage as a pulpit" Roberts was opposed to Methodism, engaging in the same activity which he condemned when carried out by the itinerant Methodist preachers.
-The impact of religion subsequently caused Roberts to "overload his later interludes with tedious moral dissertations" and forgo the ribaldry traditional in the interlude genre.
+The impact of religion subsequently caused Roberts to "overload his later interludes with tedious moral dissertations" and forego the ribaldry traditional in the interlude genre.